ambikajo/essential-electron/index.md

 If the project team or member is able to perceive their work in smaller projects the tasks become less overwhelming and gives them a chance to view the work as separate projects.
 This page is primarily based on the writer's experience as managing new/upcoming projects in various stages.

 There are some basic technical definitions available for the terms that have been used.
 These will be linked/cited for your reference.

+## Collaborative
+The document is available on this [Github](https://github.com/ambikajo/museum-compendium) page, if you would like to add/edit anything please commit to the [index.md](https://github.com/ambikajo/museum-compendium/blob/gh-pages/index.md) file or email me on ambikajoshi[at]gmail[dot]com.

+Contributors will be added to the [Contributors](#contributors) section of this page.

 ## Project Charter